Devilla/docs/ens-improvement-proposals/ensip-3-reverse-resolution.md

     // namehash('addr.reverse')
     bytes32 constant ADDR_REVERSE_NODE = 0x91d1777781884d03a6757a803996e38de2a42967fb37eeaca72729271025a9e2;

-    AbstractENS public ens;
+    AbstractPNS public pns;
     Resolver public defaultResolver;

     /**
      * @dev Constructor
-     * @param ensAddr The address of the ENS registry.
+     * @param ensAddr The address of the PNS registry.
      * @param resolverAddr The address of the default reverse resolver.
      */
-    function ReverseRegistrar(AbstractENS ensAddr, Resolver resolverAddr) {
+    function ReverseRegistrar(AbstractPNS ensAddr, Resolver resolverAddr) {
-        ens = ensAddr;
+        pns = ensAddr;
         defaultResolver = resolverAddr;
     }

     /**
-     * @dev Transfers ownership of the reverse ENS record associated with the
+     * @dev Transfers ownership of the reverse PNS record associated with the
      *      calling account.
-     * @param owner The address to set as the owner of the reverse record in ENS.
+     * @param owner The address to set as the owner of the reverse record in PNS.
-     * @return The ENS node hash of the reverse record.
+     * @return The PNS node hash of the reverse record.
      */
     function claim(address owner) returns (bytes32 node) {
         return claimWithResolver(owner, 0);
     }

     /**
-     * @dev Transfers ownership of the reverse ENS record associated with the
+     * @dev Transfers ownership of the reverse PNS record associated with the
      *      calling account.
-     * @param owner The address to set as the owner of the reverse record in ENS.
+     * @param owner The address to set as the owner of the reverse record in PNS.
      * @param resolver The address of the resolver to set; 0 to leave unchanged.
-     * @return The ENS node hash of the reverse record.
+     * @return The PNS node hash of the reverse record.
      */
     function claimWithResolver(address owner, address resolver) returns (bytes32 node) {
         var label = sha3HexAddress(msg.sender);
         node = sha3(ADDR_REVERSE_NODE, label);
-        var currentOwner = ens.owner(node);
+        var currentOwner = pns.owner(node);

         // Update the resolver if required
-        if(resolver != 0 && resolver != ens.resolver(node)) {
+        if(resolver != 0 && resolver != pns.resolver(node)) {
             // Transfer the name to us first if it's not already if(currentOwner != address(this)) {
-                ens.setSubnodeOwner(ADDR_REVERSE_NODE, label, this);
+                pns.setSubnodeOwner(ADDR_REVERSE_NODE, label, this);
                 currentOwner = address(this);
             }
-            ens.setResolver(node, resolver);
+            pns.setResolver(node, resolver);
         }

         // Update the owner if required
         if(currentOwner != owner) {
-            ens.setSubnodeOwner(ADDR_REVERSE_NODE, label, owner);
+            pns.setSubnodeOwner(ADDR_REVERSE_NODE, label, owner);
         }

         return node;
     }

     /**
-     * @dev Sets the `name()` record for the reverse ENS record associated with
+     * @dev Sets the `name()` record for the reverse PNS record associated with
      * the calling account.
 First updates the resolver to the default reverse
      * resolver if necessary.
      * @param name The name to set for this address.
-     * @return The ENS node hash of the reverse record.
+     * @return The PNS node hash of the reverse record.
      */
     function setName(string name) returns (bytes32 node) {
         node = claimWithResolver(this, defaultResolver);